Ananthan380/Stock_price_netflix/README.md

 # Stock_price_netflix
-We try to predict if the stock price of Netflix Inc. would rise or fall with the help of historical data,machine learning and data analysis
+# We try to predict if the stock price of Netflix Inc. would rise or fall with the help of historical data,machine learning and data analysis
+# Dataset Acquired from kaggle